UQ Summer/Winter Research Scholarships

 https://employability.uq.edu.au/summer-winter-research

-Project Duration: The project will be for 4 weeks with an average of 32 working hours per week (four days).
-The candidate will be required on campus for at least two days per week but some of the work can be done remotely.
+Project Duration: The project will be for 6 weeks with an average of 32 working hours per week (four days).
+The candidate will be required on campus for at least two days per week but some of the work can be done remotely

-• Desk-top research: Conduct a literature review about the emergence, application and impacts of the Gojek platform in Indonesia and map the Gojek ecosystem.
+• Desk-top research: Conduct a literature review about the current status of Rural Communication Services systems in Indonesia (government and non-government).

 • Report writing: Write a report capturing the findings from the literature review.

-• Presentation: Prepare and present the research to the UQ DTP-A team and interested HDR students
+• Presentation: Prepare and present the research to the UQ-BRIN-UB research team and interested HDR students

-Expected outcomes and deliverables: The expected outcomes for the student are (1) enhanced academic research, writing and presentation skills, (2) an understanding of how digital transaction platforms operate and impact society, with a focus on Indonesia, and (3) experience working in a UQ school-based research centre.
+Expected outcomes and deliverables: The expected outcomes for the student are (1) enhanced academic research, writing and presentation skills, (2) an understanding of how Rural Communication Services are defined, organised and implemented in Indonesia, and (3) experience working in a UQ school-based research centre.
 Deliverables include a written report and oral presentation.

-Suitable for: The assignment is suitable for students in one of the following degrees: Communication, Data Science, Information Technology, although others may be considered.
-Both undergraduate and postgraduate students can apply, but some knowledge about digital platforms would be an advantage.
-Applicants should have a strong interest in the digitalisation of transactions in society and their impacts on diverse users and non-users.
+Suitable for: The assignment is suitable for postgraduate students or undergraduate students who are in the second half of their studies in one of the following degrees: Communication, Development Practice, Rural Development and Agribusiness, although others may be considered, as well.
 The successful applicant will have good analytical, writing and visual presentation skills, and the ability to think across disciplinary boundaries.
-Ability to read literature in Bahasa Indonesia would be an advantage but is not a prerequisite.
+Ability to read and speak Bahasa Indonesia would be preferred but is not a prerequisite.

-Supervisors: A/Prof Elske van de Fliert, Director, Centre for Communication and Social Change and A/Prof. Adrian Athique, Project Leader, Digital Transaction Platforms – Asia.
+Supervisors: A/Prof Elske van de Fliert, Director, Centre for Communication and Social Change.
 Please reach out to Elske if you have any questions.
 An interview may be required prior to final selection of the successful candidate

 Media and Epidemics

-Project Duration: Work on this project will be 20 hours a week during the winter break (from 24th June to 21st July 2024).
+Project Duration: Work on this project will be 20 hours a week for 6 weeks, 13 January to 21 February 2025.
 Applicant is not required on site for the project but they do need to have reliable internet access.

 Project Description: Epidemics provide significant opportunities to reflect on the ways in which media, technology and society are co-constituted.
 As medical and social phenomena, they tend to be highly mediatized events, although the limits and local inflections of that mediatization are yet to be subjected to sustained critical attention in both historical and contemporary settings.
 Moreover, as the Covid-19 pandemic has reminded us, outbreaks of infectious diseases represent a veritable test for a country’s underlying socio-economic and political structures.
 This includes the ability to harness technologies and infrastructures of communication to overcome public health crises, by implementing population surveillance measures, communicating with broader publics, coordinating epidemic responses or devising strategies of preparedness against future outbreaks.

-Students completing a UQ Winter Project as part of Media and Epidemics will work to analyse responses to the covid-19 pandemic in Britain in major digital newspapers and online platforms, and consider the forms of language deployed in negotiating social contracts between governments, medical professionals, and the public.
-Focus will be on the experiences and challenges of medical professionals during the pandemic.
+Students completing a UQ Summer Project as part of Media and Epidemics will work with project PI Melissa Dickson to analyse socio-cultural responses to and representations of the so-called Russian Flu, a worldwide respiratory viral pandemic in 1889-1890 and the last great pandemic of the 19th century, as well as the Spanish Flu, an exceptionally deadly global influenza pandemic of 1918-1920.
+Focus will be on the forms of language deployed in negotiating social contracts between governments, medical professionals, and the public.
 Students will have the opportunity to produce one or more blog posts on their findings.

-Expected outcomes and deliverables: Students will gain skills in online research and data collection, as well as critical analysis.
-They will be given the opportunity to produce one or more blog posts on their experiences on the project or on some of their findings, which will be published on the project website.
+Expected outcomes and deliverables: Students will gain skills in online research, the use of nineteenth-century periodicals, and data collection, as well as critical analysis.
+They will be given the opportunity to produce one or more blog posts on their experiences on the project or on some of their findings, which will be published on the project website

 Suitable for: This project is open to applications from students with a background in literature, journalism, communication, digital cultures, or writing.